 How many pieces are in the box?
 The box comes with around 250 pieces.
 Keep in mind that these are not usually new Legos.
 They are cleaned and sanitized though so they look almost new.
 The fact that the Legos aren’t new also means a chance of receiving rare Lego pieces that are difficult to find.
 You also receive at least one minifigure and minifigure accessories.

 How much does it cost?
-You can choose a monthly subscription for $25.95/ month plus $7.45/shipping and handling, a six month subscription for $22.95/month plus $7.45/shipping and handling, or a twelve month subscription for $19.95/month plus $7.45/shipping and handling.
+You can choose a monthly subscription for $39.99/month with free shipping in the USA, a three month subscription for $33.33/month with free shipping in the USA, or a twelve month subscription for $29.99/month with free shipping in the USA.
+Note: This post has been updated with the 2020 Booster Bricks prices and plans and there does not seem to be a six month subscription offered.
 We decided on the six month subscription to see how we liked it.

 That seems like a lot of money for a box of Legos!
 Is it worth it?
 The interesting part of this Lego subscription is not just the box of Legos!
 The box also comes with building challenges for your kids.
 You can take pictures of their creations and enter them in a random drawing for even more Lego prizes.
 You also have access to Occasional Flash Deals through the Booster Bricks Club Facebook group as well as daily and weekly Lego build challenges and various contests with Lego prizes.
 We haven’t won anything yet but it is fun to enter the contests!
 You choose how much or how little you want to be involved.